puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/labels-annotations-taints/audit-annotations.md

 This annotation indicates a webhook or aggregated API server is using an invalid certificate that is missing `subjectAltNames`.
-Support for these certificates was disabled by default in Kubernetes 1.19, and removed in Kubernetes 1.23.
+Support for these certificates was turned off by default in Kubernetes 1.19, and removed in Kubernetes 1.23.

 Requests to endpoints using these certificates will fail.